| || |

 - No change in color.
 As an LED is dimmed, they do not shift color.
 Traditional incandescent bulbs offer a soft fiery glow when dimmed; an LED remains the same color, its brightness is simply reduced.
 If you plan to use LEDs in a dimmable application, you may want to install a dimmer specifically for use with LEDs.

-When trying to determine where to install an LED, take a look around your home to determine which lights are on most often – those are the lights that would benefit most from making the change to LED.
+If possible, replace all your incandescent bulbs LEDs or take a look around your home to determine which lights are on most often – those are the lights that would benefit most from making the change to LED.

 - Entryway light fixture